an tostal galway

 📷 Ashley Cort Photography

-If the event returns in 2024, the traditional racing currachs and rowers will gather at Ladies Beach in Salthill.
+When the event returns in 2027, the traditional racing currachs and rowers will gather at Ladies Beach in Salthill.
 The foundation for this gathering was laid out in the early 1950s, and Tóstal na Gaillimhe of 1953 marked the beginning of the All-Ireland Currach Racing Championships.
 Dignitaries and thousands of spectators gathered to witness the rowers compete for championship titles and glory.

 currach racing galwayThe event is a revival of a national celebration of maritime life and customs that was initiated in 1953 by Bord Fáilte and continued till 1959.
 An Tóstal was revived in 2011 after a long wait of 57 years, and the winning crew of 1955 officiated at the opening ceremony before races began.
 In 2012, new trophies were presented for the senior men’s race and junior category, and racing continued with different crews winning in each category.
 The weather conditions were perfect for racing, with boats of different sizes out on the water.